Issues relating to registration with the US Public Company Accounting Oversight Board (PCAOB) and the board's access to audit working papers.

 Form 3 is a special report form which needs to be sent to the PCAOB when certain events have happened: withdrawal of an audit report; association with suspended firms or people; certain legal proceedings; change in licence status; etc.

-Forms 2 and 3 and general instructions are available on the PCAOB website.
+Forms 2, 3 and AP, together with general instructions are available on the PCAOB website.

 Note that we have been advised by the PCAOB that the annual submission of form 2 does not require a new, annual legal opinion where local national law prohibits affirmative answers to all of the questions.
 Provided the firm has reason to believe that the national law has not changed since the original legal opinion was obtained for submitting form 1, that original opinion remains valid.